Antiracism and Anti-Oppression Policy

 Justice in the Workplace

 Justice in the workplace takes many forms and is an evolving process.
-At this time, Mind Chicago demonstrates workplace justice with equitable and progressive pay practices that account for historical, inequitable access to opportunities and racial disparities in socioeconomic status for marginalized clinicians and clinicians of color.
-Some examples include: Mind Chicago employees have significant autonomy and flexibility in their schedules, all staff have access to employer-sponsored and subsidized health insurance, all clinicians receive a base salary during parental leave, and employees are compensated for work outside of their immediate job responsibilities.
+At this time, Mind Chicago demonstrates workplace justice with equitable and progressive pay practices, scheduling, and access to benefits.
+Some examples include: Mind Chicago employees have significant autonomy and flexibility in their schedules, all W2 staff have access to employer-sponsored and subsidized health insurance, all clinicians receive a base salary during parental leave, and employees are compensated for work outside of their overall job responsibilities.
 Additionally, Mind Chicago understands the reality of the ebbs and flows of a clinical caseload.
-Therefore, Mind Chicago rejects any type of penalty system for clinicians being intermittently or reasonably “below” their clinical hours, while compensating clinicians if they choose to work “above” their clinical hours, although this is not required.
+Therefore, Mind Chicago rejects any type of penalty system for clinicians being intermittently or reasonably “below” their clinical hours (e.g., reducing pay, restricting referrals).
+However, Mind Chicago still follows legal guidelines regarding work hours for eligibility for employer-sponsored and subsidized health insurance and requires a minimum caseload to maintain employment.

-Justice in the workplace also acknowledges that antiracism and the dismantlement of white supremacy are ongoing processes.
+Justice in the workplace also acknowledges that antiracism and anti-oppression are ongoing processes.
 Mind Chicago seeks to balance allowing for human learning and growth while protecting employees from racism and oppression.
 The following are ways Mind Chicago seeks this balance:

-As voted for by Mind Chicago staff, biannually (2 times per calendar year), Mind Chicago will enact an anonymous cultural assessment survey (developed with external consulting) for employees to share their feedback about culture, justice, and equity in the workplace.
-The external consultant will gather, summarize, document, and share the findings with Mind Chicago.
-Mind Chicago leaders will address this feedback with external consulting to develop thoughtful responses and future goals.
+1. Mind Chicago enacts an anonymous cultural assessment survey (developed with external consulting) for employees to share their feedback about culture, justice, and equity in the workplace.
+The external consultant gathers, summarizes, documents, and shares the findings with Mind Chicago.
+Mind Chicago leaders address this feedback with external consulting to develop thoughtful responses and future goals.

-Mind Chicago takes microaggressions, oppression, racialized harm, and discrimination in the workplace seriously and will respond to each complaint thoughtfully and collaboratively.
+2. Mind Chicago takes microaggressions, oppression, racialized harm, and discrimination in the workplace seriously and responds to each complaint thoughtfully and collaboratively.
 Responses may range from leadership-facilitated learning opportunities to termination of employment if necessary.

 Mind Chicago seeks to consistently and deliberately amplify people of color, LGBTQ+ persons, and other marginalized voices among our staff and in the community.
-This includes striving to seek out and hire BI&POC, female/femme, and LGBTQ+-owned businesses to provide necessary services (e.g., professional development, meals, photos, etc.).
+This includes striving to seek out and hire BI&POC, female/femme, LGBTQ+-owned, disabled, and other businesses to provide necessary services (e.g., professional development, meals, photos, etc.).
 Amplification also includes deliberately seeking out and using therapeutic materials written and illustrated by BI&POC, LGBTQ+, and other marginalized individuals.
 Among staff, Mind Chicago provides paid opportunities to create videos and articles, as well as lead presentations.
-Online, Mind Chicago seeks to ensure its website and social media reflect BI&POC, LGBTQ+, and other marginalized communities through images, content, and language.
-Mind Chicago also recognizes the nuanced difference between the amplification of marginalized voices and tokenism.
-Thus, Mind Chicago makes efforts to also use images, content, and language across their website and social media to accurately reflect the clients served and the demographic makeup of its staff.
+Online, Mind Chicago seeks to ensure its website and social media reflect BI&POCI, LGBTQ+, and other marginalized communities through images, content, and language.
+Mind Chicago also recognizes the nuanced difference between amplifying marginalized voices and tokenism.
+Thus, Mind Chicago also makes efforts to use images, content, and language across its website and social media to accurately reflect the clients served and the demographic makeup of its staff.

 Decolonizing Mental Health Practices